4km3/hms/docs/day2/microservices/slides/EvolutionaryArchitecture.md

 ### Evolutionary architecture

-An evolutionary architecture supports incremental, guided change as a first principle along multiple dimensions.
+An evolutionary architecture designs for incremental change in an architecture as first principle.

 ---

 ### Characteristics

+---

 #### Modularity and Coupling

-Support for modularity, often at the technical architecture,enables separating components along well defined boundaries.
+The ability to separate components along well defined boundaries allows to developers to make non breaking changes.
+Inappropriate coupling inhibits evolution by propagate changes in a difficult to predict ways.

+---

 #### Organized Around Business Capabilities

 Modularity at the domain level is increasingly done using Domain-Driven Design.

+---

 #### Experimentation

 Changes to an application becomes trivial allowing for A/B testing and Canary releases, among others.
 This allows for experimentation and ultimately enables usage of Hypothesis-Driven Development.